Analyst (Actuary) - IT-Online

 - Effective impact and sensitivity analysis to be performed before any deployment is done.

-- Translate results from the impact/sensitivity analysis to Business, to provide insight and what various pricing changes will mean to profitability and policy growth within all brands and distribution channels
+- Translate results from the impact/sensitivity analysis to Business, to provide insight on implications to profitability.

 Education and Experience